HK Liepāja: History

 Due to winning the Latvian league in 2016, the team qualified for the 2016–17 IIHF Continental Cup, where they were drawn in Group B alongside Turkish side Zeytinburnu Belediyespor, CH Jaca of Spain, and British champions Nottingham Panthers.
 HK Liepāja would comfortably beat both CH Jaca and Zeytinburnu Belediyespor before losing their final game against the Panthers.
-As a result, Liepāja finished 2nd in their group, and did not progress any further in the comeptition.
+As a result, Liepāja finished 2nd in their group, and did not progress any further in the competition.
 The Panthers, who finished Group B in 1st place, would ultimately go on to win the Continental Cup.

 In 2020 HK Liepāja took place in the inaugural Baltic Hockey League, a competition made up of two teams from each of Estonia, Latvia and Lithuania.
 Liepāja represented Latvia alongside compatriots HK Mogo.They went on to win their group, beating both Estonian outfit HC Everest, and Hockey Punks Vilnius of Lithuania.
 As a result they progressed to the final round, due initially to take place in December 2020, however, this was postponed until February 2021 as a result of several HK Mogo players having been exposed to COVID-19.
 In early February the final round was again postponed due to the pandemic, with the date to be announced when the Covid situation improves.